OVALInterpreter/ovaldi/docs/README.txt

      -d -- Specifies the pathname of the file to which collected configuration data is to be saved.
 This data is stored in the format defined by the OVAL Systems Characteristics Schema.

+	 -g -- Specifies the pathname of the file containing the directives which are used to control what information is included in the generated OVAL Results document.
+The file must comply with the OVAL Directives schema.

      -r -- Specifies the pathname of the file to which analysis results are to be saved.
 This data is stored according to the format